 Growing up, my Aunt Julie was known for her sweet brown bread.
-These were the days that all kids still ate white bread, but we we all adored the whole wheat brown bread she’d make us.
-When first going gluten free, I had several problems with the bread out there:
+These were the days that all kids still ate white bread, but we all adored the whole wheat brown bread she’d make us.
+When first going gluten free, I had several problems with the gluten free bread out there:

 - It was loaded with starches, nary a whole grain to be seen, or wisp of fiber…..